Colin O'Brady: Endurance and adventurer

 climbing Everest, Aconcagua, Denali, Kilimanjaro, Elbrus, Puncak Jaya, Vinson (the "Messner version").

 O'Brady is the fastest to complete the Three Poles Challenge, an adventurer’s challenge to reach the North Pole, the South Pole and the summit of Mount Everest.
 He began the challenge in Antarctica on January 10, 2016, reached the North Pole on April 19, and summited Mount Everest on May 19, 2016.

 In the summer of 2018, aided by a small support team, O'Brady broke the speed record for the 50 US High Points Challenge when he climbed the highest point in each of the 50 states of the United States in just 21 days, 9 hours, and 48 minutes.
 While reaching each high point, he invited local residents of all ages and backgrounds to come out to join him in setting a new world record; this piece of the project was coined "The Forrest Gump Effect".

 On December 26, 2018, O’Brady completed a solo and unsupported crossing of parts of Antarctica from the Messner start to the beginning of the Ross Ice Shelf by following the South Pole Overland Traverse ice highway.
 He completed the 932 mile journey in 54 days, finishing ahead of explorer Louis Rudd who was also attempting the feat.
 Peter Wilson has disputed this claim that the trek was unassisted due to the ice highway being groomed and maintained.

 In December 2019, O'Brady acted as the first mate in a six-man team on the first man-powered crossing of Drake Passage, the body of water between South America and Antarctica.
 It took 13 days and more than 700 mi in a boat that was 29 ft long.

 In June 2021, O'Brady summited Mount Everest alongside his wife, Jenna Besaw, completing her first summit of the mountain.
-In 2025, O'Brady is set to undertake a 2,000 mile solo unsupported crossing of Antarctica.
-It will be the part of a Netflix documentary.
+In 2025, O'Brady attempted a 2,000 mile solo unsupported crossing of Antarctica, but had to abort the attempt after 100 days and roughly 60% of the total distance.